mit-pdos/go-nfsd/osdi21-artifact/README.md

 the time you read this; please run `git pull` when you start, or follow the README on GitHub rather than in the VM.

-We've configured the VM with 4GB of RAM and 6 cores, but if you can afford 6GB or 8GB you may want to do that to speed up compilation (note that single-threaded compilation will take just over an hour and doesn't require much RAM, so more RAM isn't necessary).
+We've configured the VM with 8GB of RAM and 6 cores.
 You'll definitely want to set it to the maximum number of cores you can afford for the scalability experiment.
+Less RAM also might work but could lower performance.

 ## Claims